4.1 KiB

 run: npx semantic-release

-changes to a master
+Pushing package.json changes to a master branch

-variable with a Personal Access Tokens, as it poses a security risk.
+Note: Automatically populated GITHUB_TOKEN cannot be used if branch protection is enabled for the target branch.
+It is not advised to mitigate this limitation by overriding an automatically populated GITHUB_TOKEN variable with a Personal Access Tokens, as it poses a security risk.
 Since Secret Variables are available for Workflows triggered by any branch, it becomes a potential vector of attack, where a Workflow triggered from a non-protected branch can expose and use a token with elevated permissions, yielding branch protection insignificant.
 One can use Personal Access Tokens in trusted environments, where all developers should have the ability to perform administrative actions in the given repository and branch protection is enabled solely for convenience purposes, to remind about required reviews or CI checks.

 Trigger semantic-release on demand

-event to have control on when to generate a release by making an HTTP request, e.g.:
+There is a way to trigger semantic-relase on demand.
+Use repository_dispatch event to have control on when to generate a release by making an HTTP request, e.g.:

 name: Release